United States v. Google Inc.: Google–Safari case

 The government alleged that "despite its representations to Safari users, Google overrode the Safari default browser setting and placed the DoubleClick Advertising Cookie on Safari browsers."
 Google's conduct overrode Safari software that blocked cookies, by sending code that was invisible to the user to communicate with that user's Safari browser anytime that a Safari user visited a "Google website, Google partner website, or website that used Google's advertising services."
-This allowed Google to store, collect and transmit the users information.
+This allowed Google to store, collect, and transmit the users information.

-In view of Google's conduct, the complaint addressed five relevant causes of action: (i) Collecting covered information, (ii) Serving targeted advertisements, (iii) Misrepresenting NAI Code compliance, (iv) Civil penalties and (v) Prayer for relief.
+In view of Google's conduct, the complaint addressed five relevant causes of action: (i) collecting covered information, (ii) serving targeted advertisements, (iii) misrepresenting Network Advertising Initiative Code compliance, (iv) civil penalties, and (v) prayer for relief.
 Furthermore, the government alleged that Google's conduct violated the October 2011 (Google Buzz) order.

 Court's opinion

 The government filed a Proposed Stipulated Order for Permanent Injunction and Civil Penalty Judgment ("Proposed Order") which was approved by the District Court for the Northern District of California on November 16, 2012.

-In the Proposed Order, the parties agreed that (i) Google denies any guilt regarding its failure to abide by the FTC v.
-Google Inc settlement order and, (ii) Google agreed to: (a) pay a civil penalty of $22.5 million, (b) maintain until February 15, 2014, a system that had to delete cookies from Safari browser users and (c) file a report with the FTC within 20 days of February 15, 2014 which would document that Google had complied with the remediation component of the order.
+In the Proposed Order, the parties agreed that Google denies any guilt regarding its failure to abide by the FTC v.
+Google Inc settlement order.
+However, Google agreed to: (i) pay a civil penalty of $22.5 million; (ii) maintain until February 15, 2014, a system that had to delete cookies from Safari browser users; and (iii) file a report with the FTC within 20 days of February 15, 2014 which would document that Google had complied with the remediation component of the order.

-In reaction to the Proposed Order, Consumer Watchdog objected to the Proposed Order "...claiming that the injunction was inadequate, the civil penalty was too small, and Google should be forced to admit liability."
-Consumer Watchdog claimed that the injunction will be in effect for too short of a duration and that the Order gives Google the ability to resume its unauthorized practices after February 15, 2014.
+Consumer Watchdog objected to the Proposed Order, calling for a greater civil penalty and an admission of liability from Google.
+Consumer Watchdog further argued that the injunction will be in effect for too short of a duration, and that the Order gives Google the ability to resume its unauthorized practices after February 15, 2014.
 The Court held that the Proposed Order was the result of "good faith, arms-length negotiations," that the Proposed Order is presumed to be fair and reasonable, and thus the objecting party has the burden of disproving this presumption.
 Judge Susan Illston found that Consumer Watchdog's objections were insufficient to satisfy this burden.
 Specifically, Judge Illston found that a longer injunction was unnecessary as Google was still legally obligated to work under the terms specified in its previous consent order with the FTC (Google Buzz)."